Welcome, and thank you for your interest in the Doctoral Practicum Training Program Lehigh University's Counseling and

 Practicum trainees are encouraged to become involved in multiple aspects of outreach programming.
-For example, trainees can plan and implement outreach presentations for fraternities and sororities, facilitate dialogues for student groups or participate in mental health screenings for the university community.
+Examples of such outreach experience may include planning and implementing outreach presentations for on-campus student organizations, facilitating dialogue among student groups, or participating in mental health screenings for the University community.
 Creativity and new ideas are welcomed!

 Practicum trainees have the opportunity to observe student health reviews and other crisis interventions.
 Additionally, they may independently follow up with clients who have been seen by professional staff for these interventions.
 In some situations, trainees can co-lead a crisis intervention with their supervisor or other staff psychologists.

 Practicum trainees are provided with training and support in the area of professional consultation.
 Opportunities are presented throughout the year to consult with members of the campus community.
-Consultation may occur through various medium, including in-person, telephone, or email consultation.
-Typical areas of consultation include: facilitating additional services for students (e.g., academic, medical), helping students with a friend struggling with psychological concerns, and discussing student concerns with parents.
+Professional consultation may occur through various contexts, including in-person, telephone, or email communication.
+Typical areas of consultation include: facilitating connection with additional services for students (e.g., academic, medical), helping to support students in response to their concerns about a peer, and discussing student concerns with parents.

 UCPS offers a broad range of psychological testing options.
 For example, trainees have the opportunity to gain experience in administration of the NEO Personality Inventory (NEO-PI), the Strong Interest Inventory (SII) or the Million Clinical Multiaxial Inventory (MCMI).
 Staff psychologists supervise and aide in the interpretation of assessments.

 Each practicum trainee receives at least one hour of individual supervision weekly.
 Supervision is competency-based, focused on the developmental growth and goals of the supervisee.
 Supervision aims to enhance multiple aspects of clinical intervention (e.g., conceptualization and treatment planning), as well as supporting the professional development of practicum students.
 Supervisors review video-taped clinical sessions as well as provide formative and summative evaluations.

 Practicum Training Seminars

 Practicum trainees participate in orientation training seminars that cover clinical topics including risk assessment, intakes, and substance use interventions.
 Practicum trainees are encouraged to offer ideas and desired topic areas for our seminar series.